Food hotspots in Amsterdam

 My other restaurant recommendations in Amsterdam

-In the city center you can have a high tea in the smallest house of Amsterdam, Turkish food at Ali Ocakbasi or go for an English breakfast at Greenwoods Tearoom.
+In the city center you can have a high tea in the smallest house of Amsterdam, Turkish food at Ali Ocakbasi, a fancy lunch at the brasserie of the Waldorf Astoria, a Thai meal at Adam and Siam, a luxury dinner with a Dutch twist at Lt.
+Cornelis or go for an English breakfast at Greenwoods Tearoom.

-In South there’s a great food market called Market 33, a nice hotel with a lobby serving vega(n) food and a great sushi restaurant called Sushilee.
+In South there’s a great food market called Market 33 with pita’s from Pita Queen, a nice hotel with a lobby serving vega(n) food and a great sushi restaurant called Sushilee.
 You can also have vegetarian Asian food at Wagamama.
 Or be surprised about the high quality at a former garage at Restaurant Atelier.